Skip to content

-The thorny topic of measuring automation ROI is explored and the 2022 report also identifies the level of cybersecurity automation maturity in enterprises.
+The thorny topic of measuring automation ROI is explored, report also identifies the level of cybersecurity automation maturity in enterprises.
 It looks at how the rise of Extended Detection and Response (XDR) is affecting organizations’ appetite for automation, and the extent of board-level interest in cybersecurity reporting.

 Read this report to understand how CISOs and senior cybersecurity professionals are approaching the challenge of securing the extended enterprise in an intense and complex threat and operational environment.
 Which automation use cases are working, and which could benefit from more focus?